Atuav10/BDB-2026-Presence/README.md

-# 2026 Big Data Bowl
+# Presence
-Student track - Analytics
+A submission to the 2026 Big Data Bowl - Student track - Analytics

 Atul Venkatesh | Dartmouth College Class of 2027 | [LinkedIn](https://www.linkedin.com/in/atul-venkatesh-8a4b87204/)